06peng/FrescoDemo/README.md

 # Description
 A demo use Fresco to load image and base on Chris Banes' s Android Design library

+It seem that not very perfect by loading GIF with progressbar, I think may be after the image downloaded, it need much time to handle the GIF and show it.

 The photo is from
 <p><a href="http://www.pexels.com/">http://www.pexels.com/</a>